 My Dog Is Constipated – Is it a Problem?

 If you’ve noticed that your dog has not been peeing or pooping, you might be rightly concerned.
 The inability to urinate or being constipated might indicate your dog is experiencing serious issues.
-Here’s some information you should know about these issues and what to do from the veterinary professionals at Fort Lauderdale animal hospital Pet Royale.
+Here’s some information you should know about these issues and what to do from the veterinary professionals at Fort Lauderdale animal hospital Family Pet Medical Center.

 Before you get too worried, the first step is to figure out whether your dog is experiencing a problem.
 Dogs typically defecate one to two times per day.